 From left to right across the top we see:

-- Status and control of Tools and Circuits installed
+- Status and control of Tools and installed heaters

 - Shows the current and previous temperatures of each heater and the measured humidity of the filament chamber

 - Home All will home all axes of the machine